-Rhabdoid families support group with the Grace Kelly Ladybird Trust
+Rhabdoid families support group with the Grace Kelly Childhood Cancer Trust

 This is an online support group for parents and carers of children diagnosed with rhabdoid tumours.
 This group also welcomes parents of children with very rare or undiagnosed solid tissue tumours for whom alternative support groups do not exist.

 This is a Facebook support group, providing easily accessible online friendship and support to parents of children with cancer.
 Please note this group is a closed group and only parents or primary carers of a child with cancer are able to join.